sqlparser/gsp_db_connect/README.md

 Connect using the specified JDBC URL.

+> Note that on Windows, this approach does not work.

 ```sh
 ./start.sh /t mssql /jdbc jdbc:sqlserver://127.0.0.1:1433;DatabaseName=AdventureWorksDW2019  /u root /p password
 ```

 Connect using the specified JDBC URL and you can use other driver.First, you need to place the driver package in the lib directory.